EmmanuelCollegeStudentUnion/ecsu-server/content/pages/home.md

     url: /room_locations
   - description: >-
-      Whether you're a grad looking for a job or a first year wanting to hear more about LinkedIn, this is the workshop for you.
+      Whether you're a grad looking for a job or a first year wanting to hear more about LinkedIn, this is the place for you.
     image: /assets/images/pages/home/careers.jpeg
     title: Emma Careers
     url: /info/careers